abulka/pipfix/README.md

 That's the solution described at the top of this README.

-## Latest Python 3.6 from python.org ##

-Says:

-Python 3 and Python 2 Co-existence
+## Python 3 and Python 2 co-existence information from python.org ##

 Python.org Python 3.6 and 2.7.x versions can both be installed on your system and will not conflict.
 Command names for Python 3 contain a 3 in them, python3 (or python3.6), idle3 (or idle3.6), pip3 (or pip3.6), etc.  Python 2.7 command names contain a 2 or no digit: python2 (or python2.7 or python), idle2 (or idle2.7 or idle), etc.